tayoadegoke/netflix-review/README.md

 Create a .env file in the root directory and copy all environment variables from .env.example file and replace values with your own values.

-If the backend is running, you can start the front end by running
+If the backend (see https://github.com/tayoadegoke/netflix-review-server ) is running, you can start the front end by running

 ### `npm start`

 Note - The front end has features that work without the back end running.
 However without the backend a user cannot signin, signup or post comments.